"Say Their Names"

 A poignant masterpiece for the revolutionary soundtrack of 2020, "Say Their Names" brings together an acclaimed roster of roots creators and contemporary jazz artists for an idiosyncratic four-movement composition urgently calling for social justice.
 Released Dec.
 11, "Say Their Names" protests against the senseless police killings of George Floyd, Breonna Taylor, Ahmaud Arbery and countless other black men and women.
-The arrangement for the single reflects the cycle of the Black Lives Matter marches -- its pulse emulating marching, blocking intersections while taking a knee, taking a breath of air and marching again.

 Cover artwork conceptualized by LA graffiti artist Toons One, colored by Allen Passalaqua of DC comics.

 "Heaven's a Scary Place"

 Rising alt-pop artist Charlee Remitz has released her new album, "Heaven's a Scary Place," on Dec.
 18. The fearless title track of the album highlights Remitz's incredible strength as a talented songwriter, and her thought-provoking lyrics shine over moody 80s synths.

 Says Remitz, "On every album, I have one song that takes no hostages.
 This is that one song.
 It orbits around this lyric: 'I bet if Jesus walked into heaven, he'd think he was lost.'
 At least, this is true of the heaven that's exclusive to cis-gendered white people who can pay for their sins. ... it's so backwards and disgusting, and it makes faith sound like a dirty word."